Joscha Bach’s reinterpretation of Plato’s idealism:

 Link to original

 A table is defined by its shape and material.
 So in the space of shapes and materials, there’s a region we’d classify as a table.
-The space is outside of our perception, but specific instantiations are made real by our thoughts and actions.
+This latent space is outside of our perception, but specific instantiations are made real by our thoughts and actions.